agalue/opennms-drift-kubernetes/README.azure.md

 > **WARNING**: The above command should be executed once.
 If the principal already exists, either extract the information as mentioned or delete it and recreate it before proceed.

 The reason for pre-creating the service principal is due to a [known issue](https://github.com/Azure/azure-cli/issues/9585) that prevents the `az aks create` command to do it for you.
+For more information about service principals, follow [this](https://docs.microsoft.com/en-us/azure/aks/kubernetes-service-principal) link.

 With enough quota: